To be aware: to be aware, to be informed, to be sensitised to certain issues.

 The awareness team is at your side in negotiating difficult or hurtful situations, primarily seeking dialogue.
 If a dialogue is not possible or in case of repetitive transgressive behavior, we will take the liberty to turn away people.
 The awareness team would like to resolve conflicts that arise in the most constructive way possible.
 The aim is to recognize transgressions and discrimination, to prevent them, to reflect together with the people concerned and at the same time to increase everyone’s attention.
 If you feel the need to withdraw for a moment, let us know.
 There will be a space to retreat for BIPoC [ 3] and FLINT during the action days.

 For us, awareness means that as many people as possible behave attentively and consciously.
 We are certainly not free of certain dynamics and may reproduce forms of discrimination ourselves.
 With that in mind, we are open to tips and feedback, and would like to continously exchange and learn with one another.

 Sexism, racism, ableism , anti-queer hostility and any other form of discrimination have no place with us!
 We are not overly sensitive, we are critical of power!
 As such, the following behavior will in no case be tolerated:

 - racist, sexist, ableist, expressions and actions hostile to LGBTQIA +

-- Bodily contact without consent
+- bodily contact without consent

-We ask you all to support and implement our awareness concept!
+Help us to support and implement our awareness concept!

 This awareness concept was created on the basis of: